RedIN3rds/Reds-Funkin-Mod-Loader/README.md

 # HOW TO INSTALL
 --------------
-Drop these files in the same folder/directory as Funkin.exe Create a shortcut of "Red's Funkin' Modloader.exe" to your desktop for easy access.
+Unzip the zip folder and drop the files from the in the same folder/directory as Funkin.exe I recommend that you create a shortcut of "Red's Funkin' Modloader.exe" to your desktop for easy access.
 --------------
 # Mod Makers
 --------------